The Questrom Social Impact MBA program is core to Questrom. It is a specialized MBA degree, and yet a fully integrated MBA program.

 Focuses on embedding sustainability (ESG/CSR) into corporate strategy as an approach for creating long-term shareholder/stakeholder value, where value covers the broad spectrum of economic, environmental and social outcomes.
 Through readings, lectures, case discussions, in-class exercises, lab session and a team project, this course will: 1) Introduce students to problem framing and environmental scanning techniques as methods for understanding macro-level social, economic and environmental systems and their implications; 2) Apply a variety of long-range strategic forecasting and analysis methods, techniques and tools through a scenario planning lab simulation; 3) Develop decision frameworks for corporate strategy development focused on creating/capturing value and managing risk through a sequence of strategic actions over time; 4) Explore newly emerging paradigms for sustainability-driven innovations in product/service, value chain and business model development and stakeholder-based, non-market actions.

-Not only will you get the chance to specialize your focus with our intensive electives, all Social Impact students get the opportunity to add an internship to their MBA.
+You will get the chance to specialize your focus with our intensive electives, and all Social Impact students get the opportunity to add an internship to their MBA.
 Full-time students are required to take this opportunity to break out of the classroom and experience hands-on learning to bring their education straight into the field.
 Part-time students may waive the internship requirement with applicable work experience, pending permission of the Social Impact MBA faculty director.

-Don’t worry about being pigeonholed.
-Many of our students secure jobs with blue-chip for-profit companies such as Nike, IBM, and AT&T—and Social Impact MBA is an asset on their resume.
-In addition, you can tailor your Social Impact MBA with a concentration OR simply take electives that fall within a concentration you’re interested in.
+You can tailor your Social Impact MBA with a custom focus area by combining Career Pathways and Learning Communities, or simply take electives that fall within a focus area you’re interested in.
 The program provides breadth and depth, and sets you up for success across sectors.

 Related Degree Programs